Patrick Njiru

-Patrick Njiru (born 12 July 1957) is a former Kenyan rally driver with Subaru World Rally Team from 1983 to 2002.
+Patrick Njirū (born 12 July 1957) is a former Kenyan rally driver with Subaru World Rally Team from 1983 to 2002.
 He hails from Kevote area of Manyatta constituency, Embu County.
 He attended St Paul's Kevote Boys' Secondary School.
 He started participating in rally championships after returning from Japan where he studied for three years.

 He has retired from competitive racing but often takes part in organizing and competing in charity races like the November 2011 Race4Change in Kenya.